-1. Eligible applicants under this NOFA are limited to Units of General Local Government, defined as any city, town, township, village, county, parish, or other general purpose political subdivision of a state or territory, such as Puerto Rico, Guam, the Northern Mariana Islands, the Virgin Islands, American Samoa, the District of Columbia, and the Trust Territories of the
+1. Eligible applicants under this NOFA are limited to Units of General Local Government, defined as any city, town, township, village, county, parish, or other general purpose political subdivision of a state or territory, such as Puerto Rico, Guam, the Northern Mariana Islands, the Virgin Islands, American Samoa, the District of Columbia, and the Trust Territories of the Pacific Islands.
+It does not include Native American governments, Tribally Designated Housing Entities or Public Housing Agencies.

-Pacific Islands.
-It does not include Native American governments, Tribally Designated Housing Entities or Public Housing Authorities.
+2. The Local Government must:

-- 2. The above noted Local Government must: - 1.
-Have a population of 50,000 or less; - 2.
+- a.
+Have a population of 50,000 or less; and - b.
 Not be served by a local or county/parish Public Housing Agency (PHA) that administers more than 100 physical public housing units within the local government's jurisdiction.
 Such units exclude Section 8 Housing Choice Voucher subsidized units. - 3.
 Joint applications are not permitted.
-However, an applicant can enter into subaward agreements (or contracts) with not-for-profit organizations and State or local governments.
+However, an applicant can enter into subaward agreements (or contracts) with not-for-profit organizations and State or local governments. - 4.
 The applicant can also enter into contracts with for-profit entities, such as a private property owner or for-profit partnership created for tax credit purposes.
-The Local Government grantee and any subawardees are subject to 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards when procuring supplies or services. - 4.
-One Main Street Project Funded.
+The Local Government grantee and any sub-awardees are subject to 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards when procuring supplies or services. - 5.
 The applicant can only apply for funding to support one project in one undivided Main Street Area.
-The Project may include several buildings. - 5.
-Thresholds Applicable to All Applicants.
+The Project may include several buildings. - 6.
 The applicant must meet all thresholds in order to be considered for rating, ranking and funding.
-Thresholds are located in Section III.A. of this NOFA.
+Thresholds are in Section III.D. of this NOFA.